gthomas2/moodle-filter_imageopt/README.md

 # Image optimiser filter
 The image optimiser filter is intended to solve the issue of high resolution images slowing down (and blocking) page loads.

+Features:

+* Resize images that are greater than a maximum width and preserve aspect ratios and original images.
+* Resizes images in all filterable text - course content, user profile description, etc.
+* Allow for delayed loading of images (load when visible) with the option of specifying how many images should be loaded immediately before images are placeheld and loaded when in the view port and the page has fully loaded (eliminates blocking for other resources, e.g. javascript in the footer).

 Example scenarios:

 * Course designer doesn't know how to resize images prior to upload and uploads a 6 mega pixel image when they don't